ERS-HCL/WeatherForecastApp/README.md

 ```
 ## Add appid to connect openweather map rest api
-Modify the environment file and your appid
+Create your appid on http://api.openweathermap.org and modify the environment file and your appid

 ![Image](/images/app_id.PNG)